filipjanik/order-summary-component/README.md

-# Frontend Mentor - Social links profile solution
+# Frontend Mentor - Order summary component solution

-This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
+This is a solution to the [Order summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj).

 ## Table of contents